Draw a representation of the water surface and its reflection!

 If you don’t have it, add it from the “Add Brush” menu.

-Go back to the inverted person layer and trace the arrows in the image.
+Go back to the layer of the inverted person and trace the arrows in the image.

-Trace the gaps between the ripples, from inside to outside and from inside to outside.
+Trace the gaps between the ripples, from inside to outside.

 First, go to the center of the ellipse.